kylecombs/kylecombs/README.md

 Some of the projects I am proud of:

-WEBFLUENCE
+WEBFLUENCE --
 a web app for exploring the connections between politician's and their biggest donors https://webfluence.herokuapp.com/

-CSS FM Synth
+CSS FM Synth --
 a browser-based fm synthesizer https://fmsynth.netlify.app/

-CODA
+CODA --
-A web-based environment for creating music with code http://coda-music-and-code.herokuapp.com/
+a web-based environment for creating music with code http://coda-music-and-code.herokuapp.com/